Chaliyam

-Chaliyam is believed to be one of the location of the founding mosques of Kerala.
+Chaliyam is believed to be one of the locations of the founding mosques of Kerala.
 As per this tradition, the qazi of the mosque established at Chaliyam was Taqy ud-Din.
 Ibn Batutah seems to have visited Chaliyam in the 14th century.
 He describes the settlement: "I next came to the city of Shaliat, where the Shaliats are made and hence they derive their name.
 This is a fine city..."
 The first railway line in Kerala was laid in 1861 from Tirur to Chaliyam through Tanur, Parappanangadi, Vallikkunnu, and Kadalundi.

-Some sources allude to the presence Jewish settlements (12th and 13th centuries) in Chaliyam.
+Some sources allude to the presence of Jewish settlements (12th and 13th centuries) in Chaliyam.

 As per a peace agreement between Portuguese Viceroy Nuno da Cunha and the Samutiri of Kozhikode, a Portuguese fort was constructed at Chaliyam in 1531.
 The Fort Chaliyam was eventually besieged, captured and destroyed by the Kozhikode forces in 1571.
 A certain Portuguese officer called Attaide was in charge of the fort at this time.

 Chaliyam is also famous for the Khalasi.

 Beypore Railway Station, incorrectly named, at Chaliyam was the terminus of the Madras Railway (South-West Line).